 When is the best time to sell your house in the UK, Winter, Spring, Summer or Autumn?

 The best time to sell your house in the UK is usually Spring or Autumn.
-It’s a little-known fact among homeowners that the sale of a house requires slightly different approaches depending on the time of year.
-Home sellers who tailor their sale, giving it a seasonal approach will have a far greater chance of achieving their target sale price.
-Estate agents usually have extensive knowledge in customising a marketing campaign according to the time of year, but having some insight on the subject yourself could help you to secure a speedy sale at the highest possible price.
+However, it’s a little-known fact among homeowners that the sale of a house requires slightly different approaches depending on the time of year.
+Home sellers who tailor their sales, giving it a seasonal approach, will have a far greater chance of achieving their target sale price.
+Estate agents usually have extensive knowledge in customising a marketing campaign according to the time of year, but having some insight on the subject yourself could help you secure a speedy sale at the highest possible price.

 Selling a House in the Spring

-The spring is a time of new beginnings and optimism.
-What is the best month to sell your house in Spring?
-It has to be March, only because leave it any longer, and you’re constrained by the fast approaching Summer month of June and the start of the holiday season.
-All that lies ahead of June is the relaxing, and hopefully warm, days of summer so give your home the time to sell and start the marketing process in March.
+The Spring is a time of new beginnings and optimism.
+So what is the best month to sell your house in Spring?
+It has to be March, only because leave it any longer, and you’re constrained by the fast-approaching Summer month of June and the start of the holiday season.
+All that lies ahead of June is the relaxing and hopefully warm days of summer, so give your home the time to sell and start the marketing process in March.

 Selling a House in the Summer

-Most experts and estate agents agree that the sale of property during the summer months is not the best time to sell your house.
-Buying a home when the kids are off school and the sun is shining is not always a priority.
+Most experts and estate agents agree that property sale during the summer months is not the best time to sell your house.
+When the kids are off school, and the sun is shining, buying a home is not always a priority.
 Many potential buyers will be enjoying a well-earned break, and they will not want to waste the hottest time of the year visiting houses for sale.

 Selling a House in the Autumn